lightningtgc/es6-coding-style/es6-coding-style-en.md

 ```

-- 6.4 Use class statement，deprecating `prototype` extension.
+- 6.4 Use `class` statement.
+Avoid manipulating `prototype` directly.

-> Class is more simpler and more readable than prototype.
+> Classes is more simpler and more readable than prototype.

 ```js
 // Bad